 CMOS stands for Complementary Metal Oxide Semiconductor, which is a technology that powers integrated circuits.
 CMOS technology powers a lot of electrical devices of today including batteries, microprocessors, digital and smartphone cameras.
 CMOS sensors do not require special manufacturing techniques, unlike CCD sensors.

-Difference between CCD and CMOS image sensors
+What is the Difference between CCD and CMOS image sensors

+Is CCD better than CMOS or CMOS better than CCD?
 Unlike the newer CMOS sensors, CCD sensors require special manufacturing which is often more expensive.
 As a result, CCD sensors are often very high-quality and light sensitive delivering crisp images with lesser noise.

 CMOS sensors are cheaper to manufacture and use traditional manufacturing technology used for most microprocessors.
 They are also known to be better at power efficiency.
 According to the Handbook of Modern Sensors by Jacob Fraden, a CCD sensor can consume up to 100 times the power of a relative CMOS image sensor.